Brazilian corruption trial dims Lula's aura

 Those resources - they argue - should have been used to upgrade roads, ports and other dilapidated infrastructure that have become serious bottlenecks for the economy and may limit growth in coming years.

-Lula still has strong pull in Brazilian politics - one PT leader, Marta Suplicy, called him “God.”
-And he would probably beat any candidate the opposition could field today in a presidential race.
+Lula still has strong pull in Brazilian politics - one PT leader, Marta Suplicy, called him “God” - and would probably beat any candidate the opposition could field today in a presidential race.
 The scandal hurt Lula’s image among the middle class but he still has solid support among 30 percent of voters who would back him no matter what, polls show.

 Yet his magic touch as a kingmaker whose candidates were bound to win election appears to be wearing off.